tlourey/tlourey.github.io/pages/linux-commands.md

 * [ ] cover apt-listchanges - see https://askubuntu.com/questions/272215/seeing-apt-get-changelogs-for-to-be-upgraded-packages
   * may need to be installed
   * can use a oneliner to get changelogs that doesn't need sudo: (cd $(mktemp -d) && apt download $(apt list -qq --upgradable | cut -f1 -d"/") && apt-listchanges *.deb)
+  * ubuntu lts 20 doesn't support apt-listchanges --latest.
+For versions that do the following has pretty good output:
+    ```
+    (cd $(mktemp -d) && apt download $(apt list -qq --upgradable | cut -f1 -d"/") && apt-listchanges -h --latest=1 *.deb) | grep urgency
+    WARNING: apt does not have a stable CLI interface.
+Use with caution in scripts.

+    WARNING: apt does not have a stable CLI interface.
+Use with caution in scripts.

+    linux (5.15.0-135.146) jammy; urgency=medium
+    tzdata (2025a-0ubuntu0.22.04) jammy; urgency=medium
+    ```
 * [ ] cover apt-show-versions - see https://askubuntu.com/a/556399/443835
   * Needs to be installed
   * Can be used with regex like: apt-show-versions | grep upgradeable | grep security